chandra279mohan/ansible-elasticsearch-installation/README.md

 # ansible-elasticsearch-installation
-This repo has Ansible code to install elasticsearch in rpm based linux systems
+This repo has Ansible playbook code to install elasticsearch in rpm based linux systems